Cosolvent: Approximating cosolvent effects

-σ = M • logKow + N

-Where M and N are cosolvent constants that are not dependent on the nature of the solute, and have been tabulated for many commonly-used cosolvents.
+Where M and N are cosolvent constants that are not dependent on the nature of the solute, and have been tabulated for many commonly used cosolvents.
 These transformations effectively turn the Yalkowsky log-linear model into a predictive model, where a researcher can predict with fair accuracy the cosolvent concentration for solubilization of a compound using only aqueous solubility data.
 For a more in-depth discussion of cosolvent modeling systems, the reader is directed to reviews by Jouyban (2008), Smith and Mazo (2008), and for biochemical context, Canchi and Garcia (2013).

 A simpler view at choosing cosolvents involves looking at measureable properties of varying cosolvent systems and making a determination from empirical evidence.
 Researchers from the University of Arizona and the University of Wisconsin-Madison review a selection of parameters in an Environmental Toxicology and Chemistry paper, among them the partition coefficient, surface tension, dielectric constant, interfacial tension, and others.
-Using naphthalene as a representative case of solubilizing hydrophobic organic compounds (HOCs), the authors report that a majority of the most commonly-used parameters fall short of accurately describing solubility, including dielectric constant, partition coefficient, and surface tension.
+Using naphthalene as a representative case of solubilizing hydrophobic organic compounds (HOCs), the authors report that a majority of the most commonly used parameters fall short of accurately describing solubility, including dielectric constant, partition coefficient, and surface tension.
 Instead, they find that Hildebrand’s solubility parameter, Et(30), and interfacial tension correlate more favorably with empirical trends.
 The practicing chemist should take these results into account when developing a cosolvent system for a given target.